Contributions by role

 Laura A Brannelly

-Laura Brannelly is an Australia Research Council Discovery Early Career Research Award Research Fellow at the University of Melbourne.
+Laura Brannelly is an Senior Lecturer in One Health and Biostatistics, and and Australia Research Council Discovery Early Career Research Award Research Fellow at the University of Melbourne.
 Her current research project focuses on the effects of disease of reproduction in frogs, specifically in species of conservation concern.
 She hopes to be able to directly use the information generated from her research to further conservation efforts to protect Australia’s declining frog species.

 Laura received her a Bachelor of Arts in anthropology and Bachelor of Science in ecology and evolutionary biology from Tulane University in New Orleans, Louisiana in 2010.
 She went on to complete her Masters of Science in environmental biology from Tulane University in 2011 where she participated in a number of amphibian projects including clinical chemotherapy trials for treating Bd.